lhemmerlin1/Internship/README.md

 # Internship

   This project focus on the implementation of a deep learning model to do the segmentation of vessels in mammograms in order to improve BAC detection.
 To run the code you need to follow the stop of the github at Codes\github.txt to have the vesselness map from a mammogram.
+(The file Codes\image_mammo converts a dicom image to png).
 Then if the BAC segmentation is done you can run the file Codes\follow_paths_2.py to draw the extension of the BAC segmentation by maxmize the vesselness map.
 You can play with the patch size depending to your image to obatin better results.
-After that you can compare the likelihood percentage between the image obtained and the mask drawn by the expert using the file Code\pourcentage.
+After that you can compare the likelihood percentage between the image obtained and the mask drawn by the expert using the file Codes\pourcentage.
 This code uses Jaccard's coefficient to compute the likelihood.

 I will put the presentations here :